frephs/IS24-AM21/documentation_wip/uml.md

     geometry: StarterCard
     %% the geometry is a graph with root a link to the starter card
     resources: HashMap~ResourceType, int~
-    AvailableCorners: List~Corner~
+    -?AvailableCorners: List~Corner~
-    %% it is useful to have a list of available corners to play a card, it is updated every time a card is played
+    %% it is useful to have a list of available corners to play a card, it is updated every time a card is played.

+    %% QUSTION maybe this goes in the controller???
     objects: HashMap~Objects, int~
     placeCard(SidedCard) bool
     evaluatePoints() int